Azure/blobporter/README.md

 - `-d` *string* or `--dup_check_level` *string* desired level of effort to detect duplicate data blocks to minimize upload size.
 Must be one of None, ZeroOnly, Full (default "None")

+- `-t` *string* or `--transfer_type` *string*  defines the source and target of the transfer.
+Must be one of file-blockblob, file-pageblob, http-blockblob, http-pageblob, blob-file, pageblock-file (alias of blob-file), blockblob-file (alias of blob-file) or http-file

 ## Performance Considerations

-By default BlobPorter creates 9 readers and 6 workers for each core in the computer.
+By default, BlobPorter creates 9 readers and 6 workers for each core on the computer.
 You can overwrite these values by using the options -r (number of readers) and -g (number of workers).
 When overriding these options there are few considerations:

 - If during the transfer the buffer level is constant at 000%, workers could be waiting for data.
 Consider increasing the number of readers.
 If the level is 100% the opposite applies; increasing the number of workers could help.

 - In BlobPorter, each reader or worker correlates to one goroutine.
-Goroutines are lightweight and a Go program can have a high number of them.
-However, there's a point where the overhead of context switching impacts overall performance.
+Goroutines are lightweight and a Go program can create a high number of goroutines, however, there's a point where the overhead of context switching impacts overall performance.
 Increase these values in small increments, e.g. 5.

 - For transfers from fast disks (SSD) or HTTP sources a lesser number readers or workers could provide the same performance than the default values.
 You could reduce these values if you want to minimize resource utilization.
 Lowering these numbers reduces contention and the likelihood of experiencing throttling conditions.